 The Partner Assault Response (PAR) Program is a psycho-educational course and counselling program designed to help participants stop their violent, abusive and controlling behaviours towards their partners.
 It aims to help clients to take responsibility and ownership for their behaviours.
-Please note that this program is also referred to as the Domestic Abuse Program (DAP) in some courts.
+This program is also referred to as the Domestic Abuse Program (DAP) or the Domestic Involvement Prevention Program (DIPP) in some courts.

 The Partner Assault Response (PAR) program is designed to help individuals who have challenges relating to their partners.
 Often, these individuals are charged with domestic assault.
 This program specializes in counselling and educating offenders who are ordered to attend the PAR program.
 PAR programs aim to enhance victim safety and hold offenders accountable for their behaviour.

 The 12-session long program gives offenders the opportunity to examine their beliefs and attitudes towards domestic abuse, and to learn non-abusive ways of resolving conflict.
 The PAR program is usually completed within 1-2 months, when completed on a one-on-one basis as opposed to a small group.
 However, in extreme cases, we can accommodate a shorter period of time for its completion.